Frequently Asked Questions - Expand All Hide All

 I need to get fingerprinted.
 How do I do it?

-You can get fingerprinted at the following location the Faulkner County Sheriff's Office Detention Center Unit 2, 500 South German Lane Conway, AR, on Wednesdays and Saturdays between 8:00 AM and 4:00 PM.
+You can get fingerprinted at the following location Faulkner County Sheriff's Office Detention Center Unit 2.
+Address is 500 South German Lane Conway, AR, on Tuesdays and Saturdays between 8:00 AM and 4:00 PM.
 You must bring a photo identification card and a fingerprint card provided by the company or agency making the request for you to be fingerprinted.
-The fee for this service is $5.00 per card payable in cash or with a money order.
+The fee for this service is $5.00 per fingerprint card payable in cash or with a money order.

 I think there may be a warrant out for my arrest.
 What should I do?